 When you’re in first year, it can be easy to forget that halls aren’t the be-all-end-all of your time at university and sometimes, you just don’t get along with the people you live with.
 This can feel like a bit of a let-down.
 After all, you came to university to get a great degree, but also to make friends and have a laugh at the same time.
-However it really isn’t the end of the world if you don’t get along with your flatmates.
+However, as Content Ambassador Rhys has written, it really isn’t the end of the world if you don’t get along with your flatmates.
 University is a huge place, and there are loads of ways to make new friends – don’t be disheartened because you don’t hang out with the people a computer assigned you to live with!

 Joining a sports club gives you the chance to play in a team, and so many people at university meet their friends in training sessions.
 You can play competitively or just for fun, so you won’t be forced into competing!
 As with societies, the majority of sports teams offer taster sessions to give you a better idea of what to expect.
 Sports are a great way to get involved, stay fit and active, and have a laugh along the way.

 Sure, sometimes your seminar material might not be very effective at keeping you awake, but the discussions you have in seminar as well as lectures give you the opportunity to chat to your course mates.
 Bonding over your love (or hate) of a certain topic is an easy conversation starter, and you never know how much you might have in common with someone you sit next to in seminars.